eligolf/affinity_chess/README.md

 ### Evaluation function

 The evaluation function is located in evaluation.py.
 Some parameters for the evaluation are updated in the move/unmake move functions in gamestate.py.

+Note that the evaluation score given by the AI in the GUI is always from the AI perspective.
+A positive score means the AI thinks its winning and a negative score means it thinks the human is winning, no matter what color it plays.

-Currently the following parameters are considered when the AI evaluates a position.
+Currently the following parameters are considered when the AI evaluates a position:
 - [X] Checkmate and stalemate
 - [X] Interpolation between midgame and endgame phase
 - [X] Basic piece values, same in mid- and endgame